mit-social-computing/group-documents/software-sharing-guidelines.md

 experiments.
 But when an experiment turns out useful or interesting, it's worth spending the effort to share it and help it live on.

-Adding another change to demonstrate git.

-Adding some stuff here.

 How, in Brief
 -------------